jcroyoaun/snackmath/README.md

 Compare calorie density between two foods.
 Normalize any two items to 100g so you can see which one is the better deal.

-PWA -- installable on your phone, works offline.
+PWA -- installable on your phone, works offline (or should).

+Deployed to snackmath.cc

 ## Dev